Children’s Journal: Fear Less

 Cover Development

-In early tests, Mary quickly discovered she preferred the title Fear Less to her initial thought of Fearless, as its instructive nature seemed fitting to the nature of the book.
-The playful nature, however, and ambiguity between “fear less” and ”fearless,” were certainly not lost on us, either.
+In early tests, Mary quickly discovered that she preferred the title “Fear Less to her initial thought of “Fearless,” as its instructive nature seemed fitting for the book’s nature.
+The playful nature, however, and ambiguity between “fear less” and “fearless,” were certainly not lost on us, either.

-To finish off the front cover, I opted to have Mary’s name printed in white—one of the great advantages of working with Smart Set and their 5-color digital press.
+To finish off the front cover, I opted to have Mary’s name printed in white—one of the significant advantages of working with Smart Set and their 5-color digital press.
 More on that in a minute.

 Production